 The Trustees recognise that a portfolio of bonds (or bond like instruments) is the strategy which will best protect against changes in the value of the liabilities and the Scheme’s ongoing and solvency positions.
 However, the Trustees and the Company have also considered the use of some growth asset investment within the portfolio and feel that some growth asset investment is appropriate to target the higher expected returns over bonds.
 The Trustees do recognise that holding growth assets (such as equities) investment will bring increased volatility in the ongoing and solvency levels in favour of potentially reduced Company contributions.

-The Trustees will aim to target reaching a suitably strong funding level in order to move to an entirely bond (or bond like instrument) based investment strategy when a suitably strong funding level is achieved.
+As an interim target, prior to buying out the Scheme liabilities, the Trustees will aim to target reaching a suitably strong funding level in order to move to an entirely bond (or bond like instrument) based investment strategy when a suitably strong funding level is achieved.
 The Trustees will monitor progress against this target.
 The Trustees will review the investment strategy on a regular basis and aim to de-risk the Scheme investment strategy over time.

 The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustees determine to be financially material considerations.
 Non-financial considerations are discussed in section 5.